DS3820SMTU - Analog I/O Module

 FREQUENTLY ASKED QUESTIONS:

-What is the purpose of an analog I/O module?
+What is the difference between isolated and non-isolated analog I/O modules?